mygithubid/cdr-app/README.md

 Use the Spring Framework
 Use Maven or Gradle as a build tool
 Some additional guidelines
 Does your project have instructions on how to build and run it?
-Does your project consider any form of testing and coverage?
-Does your project implement any design pattern(s) to help you solve known issues?
-Try to make your project as production ready as possible Transparency is key, so if there are any known bugs/issues it could be a good idea to document them
+[Y] Does your project consider any form of testing and coverage?
+[Y] Does your project implement any design pattern(s) to help you solve known issues?
+[Y] Try to make your project as production ready as possible Transparency is key, so if there are any known bugs/issues it could be a good idea to document them
+    * Passwords should be encrypted